 If you’re interested in bringing your dog along, it’s important that you call up the cruise centre and advise them in advance, so that you dog can be accommodated.

-4. Ride the Brisbane River Ferries
+5. Ride the Brisbane River Ferries

-While the above cruises have a set itinerary, with everyone boarding and disembarking at the same time, it’s also possible to put together your own dog-friendly cruise on the Brisbane River thanks to the Brisbane River ferries and CityCats permitting dogs on board.
+While the above cruises have a set itinerary, with everyone boarding and disembarking at the same time, it’s also possible to put together your own dog-friendly cruise on the Brisbane River thanks to the Brisbane River ferries and CityCats permitting dogs on board

 Best of all, this also extends to the CityHopper service, a free ferry that runs in between the North Quay and Sydney Street ferry terminals, taking in the main sights of inner city Brisbane.
-The service runs roughly every half hour, stopping at four extra terminals in between.
+The service runs roughly every half hour, stopping at five extra terminals in between.

 A full one-way trip takes 40 minutes, or stay on-board for a 90-minute return trip.
 It’s fun to combine a ferry trip with a walk along the New Farm Riverwalk or a stroll through the Brisbane City Botanic Gardens.

-Note that there are some restrictions to apply for dogs.
+Note that there are some restrictions that apply for dogs.
 Firstly, dogs are only permitted outside of peak hours, between 6:00am and 8:30am then 3:30pm and 7:00pm on weekdays.
 It’s best to go for a ferry ride with your dog between 8:30am and 3:30pm, or anytime on the weekend.
-Your dog will also need to be leashed and muzzled, unless they’re in an enclosed carrier, and sit on the outside deck.

 In Sydney, it was also possible up until recently to board the city’s ferries with your dog.
 However, during 2021, the ferries started to crack down on pets on board, enforcing the rule that only pets in carrier bags are permitted, with no larger dogs outside of carriers allowed, even if wearing a muzzle.

-5. Head Out on Port Stephens
+6. Head Out on Port Stephens

 While dogs outside of carrier bags may no longer be allowed on Sydney ferries, there’s no such restrictions on the Tea Gardens Ferry up the coast.
 Well-behaved dogs are allowed on these ferries that cross Port Stephens in between Nelson Bay and Tea Gardens, with no charge for dogs.